 Signal can be pure (from a single source) or be corrupted from other sources (e.g Noise)

-Stationary source: its statistical properties does not vary.

-Nonstationary source: the signal properties vary over time.
+Stationary source: its statistical properties does not vary. (random number generator?)
+Nonstationary source: the signal properties vary over time. (example?
+Human?)

 Fundamental Problem: Characterizing Real-World Signals in Terms of Signal Models